Kosciach/Kosciach/README.md

 </p>
             <p align="center">
                 My "dream game" project, I work on from time to time.<br>
-                The core idea is to create a game with my favourite features from my favourite games.
+                The core idea is to create a game with my favourite features from my favourite games.<br>
+                Two videos are available in repository readme
             </p>
 </p>